ruggeri/tech-notes/randos/automotive/engines/04a-inline-four.md

   - I believe you can eliminate the rocking, if the cylinders are at 0deg, 180deg, 540deg, 360deg.
 They should have no moment about their center of mass.
+    - Could you do 0deg, 0deg, 180deg, 180deg?
+That is like nesting two
+      180 deg twins, so they would have primary reciprocating balance.
+      But it wouldn't have _rotational balance_.
+The two twins would combine their rocking forces.
+    - What about 0deg, 180deg, 0deg, 180deg?
+That wouldn't quite work.
+      This is like nesting two 180deg twins, but in opposite orientations.
+They would rock in opposite directions, so there would be better rotational balance.
+But the outer twin operates at a greater distance from the central pivot, so the magnitude of its rocking torque is greater.
   - The firing order is thus: 1-3-4-2.
   - You could easily design an engine which fires 1-2-4-3, which has been done.
 I think it would basically give the same result.
   - I believe you will still have secondary imbalance.
 This should be doubled.
     - I believe balance shafts are used on higher displacement engines